 Yes, another sunny day in Queensland.
 But not quite.
 Imagine my surprise when watching the news that evening I am told that Brisbane was hit by a cyclone.
 Yes, just 20 kilometres north of us, maybe 25, up to 157 km/h winds ripped through Brisbane Airport and the surrounding area.

-Let’s look at some videos.
+Let’s look at a couple of videos.

-Over at Brisbane Airport, 4.6 tonne containers were being flipped around like cardboard boxes.
+Firstly, over at Brisbane Airport, 4.6 tonne containers were being flipped around like cardboard boxes.
 As one Brisbane Airport worker said on the news, ‘It was like a giant game of Jenga gone wrong‘…

 And then there’s the story of these two lads, sailing in their yacht and approaching Brisbane during the final hour of their three-month voyage from French Polynesia…